 Tell Shopify where to collect sales tax

-Finally, enter in any states where you should be collecting sales tax due to a physical or economic presence.
+Finally, in the dropdown menu, choose any states where you should be collecting sales tax due to a physical or economic presence.
 Depending on your Shopify version, you may need to enter your sales tax permit, instead of your zip code:

 Setup your sales tax shipping options